 Acronyms or abbreviations sometimes cause confusion for readers.
-If an acronym is used frequently and is commonly understood by the report users, provide the complete words the first time followed by the acronym in parentheses, i.e. total quality management (TQM).
-If the acronym is more familiar than the words; provide the acronym first followed by the words it stands for in parentheses, i.e. NASA (National Aeronautics and Space Administration).
-Redefine unusual acronyms periodically throughout the report.
-They should be redefined when first needed in each section of the report and possibly every two to three pages.
+If an acronym is used frequently and is commonly understood by the report users, provide the complete words the first time followed by the acronym in parentheses, i.e., total quality management (TQM).
+If the acronym is more familiar than the words; provide the acronym first followed by the words it stands for in parentheses, i.e., NASA (National Aeronautics and Space Administration).